The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: IR-predictivity systematics

 \section{IR-predictivity \& systematics}

-In this section, we discuss the physics of the UV fixed point that has been presented in \Cref{sec:SubFermiTransPlanckResults} and also evaluate the systematic error estimate based on the current truncation.
+In this section, we discuss the physics of the UV fixed point that has been presented in \Cref{sec:UV-Higgs} and also evaluate the systematic error in the current truncation.
 In the present approximation, the ASSM lies in a regime with a non-trivial but flat Higgs potential with two relevant directions.
 Consequently, the matter sector of the ASSM has as many relevant parameters as the SM.
-Additionally, the gravity sector shows in the present approximation another two relevant directions: the cosmological constant and the scalar curvature (Ricci scalar).
-The number of relevant directions in the gravity sector increases to three, including the Ricci-scalar squared term, upon improving the truncation \cite{Denz:2016qks}.
+Additionally, the gravity sector shows another two relevant directions: the cosmological constant and the scalar curvature (Ricci scalar).
+The number of relevant directions in the gravity sector is expected to increase to three, including the Ricci-scalar squared term, upon improving the truncation \cite{Denz:2016qks, Falls:2020qhj, Knorr:2021slg, Kluth:2020bdv, Kluth:2022vnq}.

 The non-trivial flat Higgs potential has two relevant parameters but nonetheless, we need to study which IR values can be reached from this fixed point.
-We observed that the fixed point is approached from below, see \Cref{Fig:UV-ExpandedPotential}.
+We observed in \Cref{Fig:UV-ExpandedPotential} that the fixed point is approached from below.
 This translates into the requirement of a negative quartic Higgs-self coupling around the Planck scale.
 Lowering the top mass leads to a larger metastability scale and eventually to a positive quartic coupling at the Planck scale.
-In summary, the values of $M_H$ and $M_t$ that can be reached are displayed by the \textit{green} regime in \Cref{Fig:UV-ExpandedPotential}.
+The values of the pole masses $M_H$ and $M_t$ that can be reached are displayed by the \textit{green} regime in \Cref{Fig:GaussianFP}.
 The boundary of this green region is given by the \textit{plain white} line which contains all points that connect to the standard Gau\ss ian Higgs potential in the UV.
-The \textit{white dashed} lines in \Cref{Fig:UV-ExpandedPotential} display our estimated error on this Gau\ss ian line.
+The \textit{white dashed} lines in \Cref{Fig:GaussianFP} display our estimated error on this Gau\ss ian line based on the uncertainty of the strong coupling.
+Additionally, for illustrative purposes, we show green and red shaded regimes for $\pm$1,2,3,4,5\% variations of the top mass determination.
 The standard Gau\ss ian Higgs potential has a higher predictivity since it has one relevant parameter less and therefore it relates the values of the Higgs and top masses, as displayed in \Cref{Fig:GaussianFP}.
 The values of $M_H$ and $M_t$ in the \textit{red} region connect neither to the non-trivial flat Higgs potential nor to the standard Gau\ss ian Higgs potential.
 In fact, we did not find any viable UV completion for these points.